ISISNeutronMuon/MDANSE/Doc/pages/H_Structure.rst

      and the desired output.

 7. **Run the Calculation:**
-   - Initiate the Molecular Trace analysis by clicking on the "Run" within the MDANSE interface.
+   - Start the Molecular Trace analysis by clicking on the "Run" within the MDANSE interface.

 8. **Review and Interpret Results:**